MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Send-MgTeamActivityNotification.md

 Send an activity feed notification in the scope of a team.
 For more details about sending notifications and the requirements for doing so, seesending Teams activity notifications.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Send-MgBetaTeamActivityNotification](/powershell/module/Microsoft.Graph.Beta.Teams/Send-MgBetaTeamActivityNotification?view=graph-powershell-beta)

 ## SYNTAX

 ### SendExpanded (Default)